Serpentiel/betterglobekey/README.md

 The utility replaces the default behavior of the Globe key and adds two new modes to it:

-### Single Press Mode
+1. **Single Press Mode**

    Single press mode is the mode that is activated when the Globe key is pressed once.

    Single press mode cycles between your primary input sources—I believe most of the users out there will not even need the other available mode as it is probably only useful if you have more than average amount of input sources.

    Single press mode uses the input sources defined in the config's `primary_input_sources` array.

-### Double Press Mode
+2. **Double Press Mode**

    Double press mode is the mode that is activated when the Globe key is double pressed.

    Double press mode cycles between your additional input sources.
 If you use multiple input sources, you probably use only several input sources frequently—you might consider putting those that you use the least under additional input sources.

    Double press mode uses the input sources defined in the config's `additional_input_sources` array.

    > **N.B.** This is not working as designed at the moment—this is supposed to open the original input source popup, but
    > implementing it requires some reverse engineering.
 There is probably a function in macOS private API that can be used
    > to open the popup.

 ### Prerequisites

 - A macOS-powered computer
 - A keyboard that features the Globe key, e.g. MacBook's builtin keyboard
-- A will to use this utility
+- A will to use this utility and some effort

 ### Setting It Up